 Congratulations - you have completed the Moray Coastal Trail!
 After breakfast, it is time to set off on your onward journey.

 You can see the Fixed Price stages in the table below, with the additional optional stages in brackets.
 So you can choose to walk further or shorter distances each day and complete the walk over more or fewer days.
+Take a look at our FAQ if you have any unanswered questions.
 You may choose different types of accommodation, for example bunkhouses or hotels at some stages.
 You can also stay an extra night at any point on the route.
 If you don’t require overnight stays at the start and end of the walk, simply let us know at the time of booking.
 Explain any changes you require in the Comments section of the Enquiry Form.
 It is also possible to add the Dava Way to the start of the Moray Coastal Trail.
 We will recalculate the price of your holiday based on any changes you make and will confirm the price before any payment is requested.
 The final amount you pay may be lower or higher than our Fixed Price, depending on the options you choose.

 |Stages and Distances (Optional extra stages shown in brackets)|